Distinctions & Opportunities

 625 North Jordan (10th & Jordan)

 The Career Development Center provides comprehensive career planning to all IU undergraduate students.
-These career services include career advising and drop-in advising, assessment inventories, career fairs, career panels, graduate school application preparation, an extensive career resource library, and listings for internships, part-time, work-study, and summer positions.
+These career services include career advising and drop-in advising, assessment inventories, career fairs, career panels, and career planning resources.

 Arts and Sciences Career Services provides services and resources for job search strategies and other post-graduate options to Arts and Sciences students.
 Services include resume and cover letter writing critiques, mock interviewing, listings for internships and full-time positions, career fairs, on-campus recruiting, and online recruiting.